Proxymity and Computershare Partnership Set to Bring Digital Proxy Voting to South Africa

 About Computershare

-Computershare South Africa forms part of Computershare (ASX: CPU), a global market leader in transfer agency and share registration, employee equity plans, mortgage servicing, proxy solicitation and stakeholder communications.
+Computershare South Africa forms part of Computershare CPU, a global market leader in transfer agency and share registration, employee equity plans, mortgage servicing, proxy solicitation and stakeholder communications.
 We also specialise in corporate trust, bankruptcy, class action and a range of other diversified financial and governance services.

 Founded in 1978, Computershare is renowned for its expertise in high-integrity data management, high-volume transaction processing and reconciliations, payments and stakeholder engagement.
 Many of the world's leading organisations use us to streamline and maximise the value of relationships with their investors, employees, creditors and customers.